programiz/kotlin-todo/README.md

 Kotlin Todo is a simple todo-list created with Kotlin and Javascript.
 Click [Learn Kotlin](https://www.programiz.com/kotlin) to get started with Kotlin.

+You can see the final output at [the github pages link](https://programiz.github.io/kotlin-todo/web/)

 ## Setting up the project

 * Clone or zip the project file.